-This project provided training and support to leaders of socially marginalized groups in Rwanda, particularly with the Batwa and LGBTQI+ communities.
+This project provided training and support to leaders of socially marginalized groups in Rwanda, particularly with the Batwa and LGBTQI+ communities, and fostered greater awareness and understanding of the challenges they face.
 By training 18 leaders from 8 organizations that represent socially discriminated Rwandans, this project empowered communities with the knowledge and skills necessary to advocate effectively for their rights and promote social reintegration.
-By fostering greater awareness and understanding of the challenges faced by the Batwa and LGBTQI+ communities, the project built bridges of empathy and solidarity between different segments of Rwandan society.
-Furthermore, the project engaged with government officials, community leaders and key stakeholders to promote awareness and sensitivity to the issues faced by the Batwa and LGBTQI+ people.
-The project also leveraged international human rights frameworks to reinforce the importance of protecting the rights and dignity of all individuals, regardless of their background or identity.
-Through these concerted efforts, the project created an inclusive and equitable environment, where the rights and well-being of socially marginalized groups are respected and upheld.
+The project engaged with government officials, community leaders and key stakeholders to promote awareness and sensitivity to the issues faced by the Batwa and LGBTQI+ people.
+The project also leveraged international human rights frameworks to reinforce the importance of protecting the rights and dignity of all individuals, regardless of their background or identity..
 By empowering leaders and promoting positive changes in attitudes and policies, this project helped break the cycle of poverty, discrimination and social isolation that hinders the Batwa and LGBTQI+ communities from fully participating in Rwanda's social, economic and political life.

-Scholastique was a participant in the IVLP Project Human and Civil Rights for Marginalized Communities, organized by the U.S. Department of State and Meridian International Center.
+Scholastique participated in the IVLP Project Human and Civil Rights for Marginalized Communities, organized by the U.S. Department of State and Meridian International Center, in partnership with Gulf Coast Diplomacy, Global Ties Kalamazoo, World Trade Center Institute, and Global Ties San Francisco.

 Scholastique's exchange experience led to the development of her IVLP Impact Award Project: "During the program I had an opportunity to understand the best practices to prevent and address human rights violations against members of marginalized communities.
 It has been an opportune time to explore building local capacity to document abuses and advocate for the rule of law to protect the rights of victims."